 Lisa Crossman Bsc (Hons) Psy.
 MBACP.
 Adv.Dip Couns.
 MSc OP

-At times life situations or events can cause worry or continuous thoughts and feelings which we can’t seem to overcome.
+At times situations or events in life, can cause worry or continuous thoughts and feelings which we can’t seem to overcome.
 This can throw us off balance as feelings of anxiety, stress and depression surface.
 For many years, I have worked with people to manage their thoughts and behaviours whether they be personal, work or relationship difficulties; helping them to become unstuck and move forward towards better well-being; feeling less stuck and held back.

 I qualified in 2005 and have been working for large charities, private practice and public sector organisations ever since.
 My own background is diverse in heritage as is my family background.
 Due to this I have worked with people all over the world and people in non-traditional family settings, blended families etc. I also have experience of working with childhood bereavement, parental separation, identity and self-discovery and the impact this has on relationships and feeling secure in oneself.